Empowering Young Women in Bangladesh

-Village incomes have risen considerably as a result of the project, and women now have economic clout, can regulate their fertility, and have fewer, healthier children later than their peers in less-enabling environments.
+Of the young women entrepreneurs churned out by the training part of the project, totaling 1,160, only 60 of them failed to establish a business.
+Village incomes have risen considerably, breaking the poverty cycle so evident across South Asia.
+Most importantly, women have economic clout, can regulate their fertility, and have fewer, healthier children later than their peers in less enabling environments.

-Without this project, Shahina says she “would probably have married by 19, had a child already, and remained poor and malnourished.”
+When asked what her life would be like without this project, Shahina is quick to respond.
+"I would probably have married by 19, had a child already, and remained poor and malnourished."
+It is very important she points out to be "self reliant and help your family."